tangle-network/research/key-survey/cross_chain_masp_spec.md

 Let g be the elliptic curve group generator.

 1. $sk$ is the private spending key.
 We explain how to generate it in a section above.
 2. $a$ is a randomly generated field element.
-Can also be generated from a mnemonic, etc.
 3. $dk$ is a randomly generated field element.
 Can also be generated from a mnemonic, etc.
 4. $ak$ is group element $[sk]g$.
 4. $sk(a) = sk \cdot a$